 When planning for innovation, it is important that you don’t establish goals and timelines that are so rigid that they have the effect of forcing your project team into positions where their accountabilities and timelines are so well documented that they become glorified order takers and box checkers.

-To maximize the ability of loose planning to encourage innovation in your projects, it is best for you to do the amount of planning that enables you to set some clear check points and milestones, while letting you see the correct jumping off point, but not to not be planned so rigidly that every activity throughout is predetermined.
+To maximize the ability of loose planning to encourage innovation in your projects, it is best for you to do the amount of planning that enables you to set some clear checkpoints and milestones while letting you see the correct jumping off point, but not be planned so rigidly that every activity throughout is predetermined.

 This is the point in any project where you as the executive or project manager are going to have to put faith in the goals and objectives established and the planning that was done at the outset.

-During the implementation stage, this is where your project teams are going to have the chance to play with the goals and objectives that you laid out at the beginning of the project.
+The implementation stage is where your project teams are going to have the chance to play with the goals and objectives that you laid out at the beginning of the project.